 I want to convey the message that force free training (also known as positive training) is humane, kind and ethical and will not damage dogs physically or mentally in the way that punishment-based methods can do.
 It is my belief that it is the method that anyone who trains dogs should be using.
 A modern, and educated trainer will never need to use force or fear to train a dog and I want to make sure that the public knows that.

 I can spread this message using Woofers Facebook page and my website.
 I run several dog-related Facebook groups on which I try to educate whenever I can.

-My mission is to explain why it is not desirable to use punishment based training and the fall out that this can cause, especially if the punishment is severe, for example in the case of using a prong or shock collar, or hurting the dog physically in other ways to get him to comply.
-I want help people to understand why using punishment on an aggressive dog is liable to make the behaviour worse and not better.
+I want to explain to the public why it is not desirable to use punishment in training because of the fall out that this can cause, especially if the punishment is severe; for example hurting the dog physically or using fear to get him to comply.
+I want help people to understand why using punishment on what they perceive is an aggressive dog is liable in the long term, to make the behaviour worse and not better.
 In fact, using these methods on any dog may cause them to actually become defensive and aggressive.

-I can do this by explaining the science of dog training, and providing links to scientific research papers and published articles by acknowledged animal behaviour experts.
-These include Veterinary bodies and various animal centred organisations, all of which show that using punishment to train dogs is damaging to a dog’s physical and mental wellbeing and the relationship between dog and owner.
+There are dozens of scientific research papers and articles written by acknowledged animal behaviour experts including veterinary bodies and various animal centred organisations.
+All this research shows that using punishment to train dogs is damaging to a dog’s physical and mental wellbeing and the relationship between dog and owner.
 It also shows that using force free training is the most humane and effective way to train animals.